iplesko/event-admin/README.md

 Then open http://localhost:8080 in a browser of your choice.

-To run all tests execute the folowwing command:
+To run all tests execute the following command:

     npm run tets

+To run lint use this command.
+Drop the `--fix` parameter if automatic fix is not desired.

+    npm run lint --fix